medchakkir/Quote_of_the_Week/README.md

-# Quote of the Week
+# Quote of the Day

 An automated email service that sends inspirational quotes via email.
 This project uses Python to fetch quotes from an API and sends them via email using Gmail SMTP.